ChicoState/UX-BlueConnect/phaseII/README.md

 ## Introduction

-After establishing a connection in phase 1 the main goal of phase 2 was getting multiple connections - there was an issue of having to hardcode the ids for a given device.
+After establishing a connection in phase 1 the main goal of phase 2 was getting multiple connections.

 ## Methods